 Satisfactory completion requirements: All disciplines must complete learning assessments to be awarded credit, no minimum score required unless otherwise specified within the course.

 Cuong Pho, PT, DPT, SCS, OCS, CHT

 Dr. Cuong Pho received an athletic trainer certification in 1996 while working with the athletic department at George Mason University, VA.
 He went on to receive a Doctorate degree in Physical Therapy from the University of Southern California in 1999.
 Dr. Pho completed the Kaiser Permanente Southern California Orthopedics Residency Program in 2000 and the…Read full bio

-Join Dr. Pho as he walks through a case study involving a patient with lateral epicondylitis.
+Join Dr. Pho as he walks through a case example discussing a patient with posterior shoulder pain.